chaoss/website/Community/News/community_manager_use_case.md

         companies and emails we put together, and getting this right is something community managers will need some kind of mapping tool to do.
 GitDM is a tool that people sometimes use to create these maps, and Augur does follow a derivative of that work.
-Its probably the case that maintaining these affiliation lists is something that needs to be made easier for community managers, especially in cases where the number of organizations
+It is probably the case that maintaining these affiliation lists is something that needs to be made easier for community managers, especially in cases where the number of organizations